chrper80/Milestone-project2/README.md

    * Scroll down to the footer and try the icons by clicking and hovering, make sure everything opens in a new window

 **Result**: everything works as intended.

+## Evaluation of the Strategy plane

+"The reason for this website is to show Neemas skills and experiences to potential employers.
+The target audience are recruiters and hiring managers.
+The needs of the persons in those roles would be to see her skills, experiences and achievements.
+They would also be interested in knowing about Neema as a person, if she works better as an individual or in a team, if she is social and her values (for instance that she finds sustainability very important).
+Neemas needs are to showcase her skills, what she is capable of, who she is and her experience."

+* Neema
+   * Her skills and experiences are on display in the about section
+   * There is a link to the LinkedIn profile and there is also information on her skills and experiences
+   * As a complement there is also a testimonials page where other people are talking about her skills
+   * There is also an imbedded CV on the CV page, this tells about her experiences and her education

+* Target audience
+   * Skills, achievements, values and what kind of a worker/person she is, that´s on display on the about page
+   * In case they want more info, there is a link to her LinkedIn profile
+   * Her CV in the CV page tells them what they need to know about working experiences, languages she speaks and education
+   * They can get additional info from the testimonials page